blakeblackshear/frigate/docs/docs/frigate/glossary.md

 ## Zone

 Zones are areas of interest, zones can be used for notifications and for limiting the areas where Frigate will create an [event](#event).
+[See the zone docs for more info](/configuration/zones)